WitherOrNot/cbs-docs/CBSInternals.md

 ### Staging

 In this stage, the component files are copied to `\Windows\WinSxS` in folders named after the component key form.
 The corresponding registry key for each component is updated to add values named `f!<filename>`, with `<filename>` replaced with the name of each file in the component.
 The `CF` value of this key is also set to mark the component as staged, as well as which compression is used for the manifest.
-Finally, deployments is pinned by creating a key for each deployment in `COMPONENTS\CanonicalData\Deployments` named after its key form.
+Finally, deployments are pinned by creating a key for each deployment in `COMPONENTS\CanonicalData\Deployments` named after its key form.
 This key is populated with the following values:

  - `appid`, containing expanded deployment assembly identity data
  - `CatalogThumbprint`, containing the SHA256 hash of the uncompressed deployment manifest